hiccup444/TodRLAwalkthrough/README.md

     - The H-Scene can be skipped if you desire.
 You will fall down the cliff to enter the next scene.

 Important notes for this scene:
-- Reading the sign 46 times activates Crazy Mode.
+- Reading the sign 46 times activates **Crazy Mode**.
 This changes Rodinka's short speeches into fourth wall breaks.
 This does not change the main content of the game very much.
 - Lingering in this scene for too long will prompt Rodinka to wet herself, and end the game.

 ![alt text](https://github.com/hiccup444/TodRLAwalkthrough/blob/main/images/ch1-road.png?raw=true)